Anuvab Pal: 2017-present: Established comedian

 In 2021, according to an article in The Guardian, the BBC announced that Pal's sitcom pilot titled Empire would feature as part of Festival Of Funny, on BBC Radio 2.
 Empire starred famous British actor, comedian, writer, presenter Stephen Fry.

 In 2022, post pandemic, Pal returned to the Soho Theatre with his Edinburgh show Democracy and Disco Dancing, which received a series of four-star reviews.
 Reviewers said the show was a "laugh a minute" and "hilariously absurd".

-He also appeared as a panellist in a number of BBC radio shows including The BBC Radio Scotland show The Good, The Bad and The Unexpected and Comedians Vs The News on BBC World Service.
+Pal also appeared as a panelist in a number of BBC radio shows including The BBC Radio Scotland show The Good, The Bad and The Unexpected and Comedians Vs The News on BBC World Service.

-As an actor, he played Mr. Mukherjee in the Mira Nair directed A Suitable Boy by Vikram Seth for BBC 1.
+As an actor, Pal played Mr. Mukherjee in the Mira Nair directorial A Suitable Boy, based on the novel of the same name by Vikram Seth for BBC 1.

 Chortle, the British comedy website, announced on 22 December 2021, that Anuvab Pal and Mark Watson would be part of a Soho Theatre line up of stand up comedy specials on Amazon Prime Video UK.
 Pal's show The Empire was recorded at the Soho Theatre in London in January 2021 for release on 6 May 2022.

 In June 2023, Broadway's The Roundabout Theatre Company in New York City, did a staged reading of Chaos Theory starring American-Indian actors Manu Narayan and Rita Wolf directed by Arpita Mukherjee as part of 2023 Refocus Projects.